⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Automotive

-Platforms for self-driving cars and in-car systems.
+Platforms for infotainment and autonomous driving systems.

 🎯 WHY THIS MATTERS